 How To Install A Snow Fence

-The Tenax Heavy Duty Snow Fence is a cost-effective, high performing solution to snowdrift containment creating snowdrifts where desires while blocking extreme winds.
+The Tenax Heavy Duty Snow Fence is a cost-effective, high-performing solution to snowdrift containment, creating snowdrifts where desired while blocking extreme winds.
 Reliably protecting buildings, schools, and roads from extreme weather conditions, this snow fence is an investment in safety conditions for pedestrians, drivers, and property.
 The snow fence functions by decreasing the velocity of the wind as it strikes the fence and passes through the mesh openings.
 This causes the wind to drop snow on the downside of the fence.
 The specially designed polyethylene mesh boasts wind resistance, UV resistance, rust resistance, recyclability, and reusability.
 Tenax Snow Fence features long-lasting color that allows drivers and pedestrians to have better visibility as they travel in inclement weather.
 Tenax budget-friendly snow fence is lightweight and easy to install, move, and store during off-seasons, maintaining high rigidity due to its incredible design.

 • Used To Reduce Wind Speed